Logo Old Gumlog Mine - Visit 2

 Tunnel_1

-I could have worked my way over it, but could see that the
+I could have worked my way over this, but I could see that the

 chamber beyond didn't go much further, so I turned around.